Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Theoretical Properties

-\begin{assumption} We assume the temporal precision matrix $\Omega^{(\mathcal{T},l)}$ for each $l=1,\dots,m$ has Cholesky decomposition as in \cref{eq:temporal_cholesky} where $\beta^{(\mathcal{T},l)}$ satisfies $\abs{\beta^{(\mathcal{T},l)}_{st}} < \kappa_5 (t-s)^{-\alpha_l - 1}$ for any $t$ and $s$ such that $s < t$ and some $\alpha_l > 0$.
+\begin{assumption} We assume the temporal precision matrix $\Omega^{(\mathcal{T},l)}$ for each $l\in[m]$, has Cholesky decomposition as in \cref{eq:temporal_cholesky} where $\beta^{(\mathcal{T},l)}$ satisfies $\abs{\beta^{(\mathcal{T},l)}_{st}} < \kappa_5 (t-s)^{-\alpha_l - 1}$ for any $t$ and $s$ such that $s < t$ and some $\alpha_l > 0$.
 We further assume that, for $\alpha_0 = \min_{l=1,\dots,m} \alpha_l$, $\frac{\log (mn_0pq)}{(n_0q)^{1-1/(\alpha_0+1)}} \rightarrow 0$ as $n_0 \rightarrow \infty$. \end{assumption}

-\cref{assmp:balanced_sample} assumes that the sample sizes across graphs are balanced, with $n_0$ representing this common level. \cref{assmp:temporal_trace} ensures identifiability. \cref{assmp:eigenvalues} is a standard assumption on eigenvalues commonly used in covariance estimation and graphical models \citep{cai2016survey}. \cref{assmp:spatial_sample} assumes that the spatial (column) precision matrices are sparse, and it imposes a constraint on the spatial dimension relative to the number of samples, the temporal dimension, and the number of graphs.
-The first part of \cref{assmp:temporal_sample} is reasonable for neural time series, as neural data, particularly LFPs, are often modeled as a low-order autoregressive process, a common assumption in the literature \citep{bickel2008, liu2017}.
+\cref{assmp:balanced_sample} assumes that the sample sizes across sample groups are balanced, with $n_0$ representing this common level. \cref{assmp:temporal_trace} ensures identifiability. \cref{assmp:eigenvalues} is a standard assumption on eigenvalues commonly used in covariance estimation and graphical models \citep{cai2016survey}. \cref{assmp:spatial_sample} assumes that the spatial (column) precision matrices are sparse, and it imposes a constraint on the spatial dimension relative to the number of samples, the temporal dimension, and the number of graphs.
+In the special case of a single vector-variate graphical model with $m=1, p=1$, this assumption coincides with the necessary condition for root-consistent estimation of individual edges \citep{ren2015}.
+Moreover, a larger temporal dimension $p$ can further relax the required sample size.
+The first part of \cref{assmp:temporal_sample} is reasonable for neural time series, as these data are often modeled as a low-order autoregressive process, a common assumption in the literature \citep{bickel2008, liu2017}.
 The second part, similar to \cref{assmp:spatial_sample}, restricts the temporal dimension.
+Likewise, increasing the spatial dimension $q$ can further relax the sample size requirement.

 In the following, $C(\dots)$ indicates a constant that depends on the other constants within the parentheses, with values that may change across lines.
 For universal constants without any dependency, we omit the parentheses and denote them simply by $C$.